Last Updated on September 8, 2022

 Go ahead find the vent hood in your kitchen.
 Chances are you’ve never even seen this thing, let alone attempted to clean it.
 This one’s easy: Just grab some borax and treat the vent hood to a nice relaxing soak in hot water.
 It’ll be as good as clean in an hour or so.

-Nobody wants to pull a turkey out of a messy oven!
-Take the time now to use non-toxic ingredients like baking soda, water and dish liquid to wash away the dirt and grime that’s currently taking up residence in your oven.
+Clean your oven by using non-toxic ingredients like baking soda, water and dish liquid to wash away the dirt and grime that’s currently taking up residence in your oven.

 Want in on a little sink-cleaning secret?
 One word: Flour.
 After you use hot soapy water and a sponge to clean your sink, thoroughly dry the area and coat your sink in flour.
 Just as you would polish a car with wax, use circular motions to buff your sink with the flour.
 You’ll be amazed at the sparkle and shine!
 Oh, and don’t forget to clean your splash guard.
 If you’ve got unwanted odors coming from your kitchen, chances are your dirty splash guard is partly to blame.